Salomon Kalou: 2006–07 season

 Kalou moved to Chelsea on 30 May 2006 for an undisclosed fee, believed to be approximately £9 million.
 Under contract with Chelsea until 2009, Kalou was handed the number 21 shirt.

 Chelsea manager José Mourinho praised the young Ivorian as being hardworking, versatile, eager to improve and unafraid of the physical side of the game.
 Kalou admitted that he brought a camera with him to his first training session at Chelsea's training centre at Cobham because he could not believe that he was going to be rubbing shoulders with famous footballers like Michael Ballack, John Terry and Didier Drogba.
 Describing the experience, Kalou said "This was the dream moment of my life and I did not want to wake up and find that it was not real."

 At Chelsea, Kalou played with his compatriot and Ivory Coast captain, Didier Drogba.
 Kalou scored his first goals for Chelsea in a reserve game against Portsmouth, bagging a hat-trick and earning the match ball in a 5–0 thrashing.
-He scored his first senior goal for Chelsea in a two-goal win over Blackburn Rovers in the third round of the League Cup.
+He made his competitive debut in the 2006 FA Community Shield, and then scored his first senior goal for Chelsea in a two-goal win over Blackburn Rovers in the third round of the League Cup.

 In December 2006 in Chelsea's 3–2 victory over Wigan Athletic at the JJB Stadium, Kalou scored his first Premier League goal, then scored his second league goal against Blackburn in Chelsea's 3–0 win.
 He also scored a 93rd-minute goal against Watford, putting Chelsea 1–0 up.
 He also scored a volleyed goal from 12 yards against Tottenham Hotspur in the FA Cup quarter-final, which ended 3–3.
 Chelsea won the replay 1–2 before progressing to the final with a similar scoreline against Blackburn.
 Kalou also came on as a substitute in the FA Cup Final win over Manchester United for his second trophy in England, having earlier come on as a substitute for Chelsea in the league Cup Final victory over Arsenal.